What’s the best way to increase your reach on Pinterest?

 What is Pinterest Analytics?

-To access Pinterest Analytics, you'll need a business account, which will also unlock the ability for you to create advertisements and promote Pins.
+To access Pinterest Analytics, you'll need a business account, which unlocks the ability to create advertisements and promote Pins.

-Pinterest Analytics offers the ability to sort your data from any time period, so whether you're doing a monthly or yearly report, you're covered.
-Data can also be sorted by device, which can be helpful when figuring out how you should optimize for mobile versus desktop.
+You can also sort the data by device, which can be helpful when figuring out how you should optimize for mobile versus desktop.

-Now that we know a little more about Pinterest Analytics, let's see what tools we can use to get the most insight.
+Now that we know more, let's see what tools you can use to track your Pinterest performance.

-Impressions are the number of times your Pin has been viewed.
+- Impressions — the number of times your Pins have been viewed.
 This could be through a user's home feed, category feed, or search.

 Another great tool you can use to analyze your Pinterest metrics is Tailwind.
-Tailwind is a social media scheduling tool for Pinterest and Instagram that includes analytics as a part of its features.
+Tailwind is a social media scheduling tool for Pinterest and Instagram that includes analytics.

 The tool goes beyond vanity metrics and tracks followers, engagement, and even virality.
 You can even track your ROI by looking at visits, transactions, and revenue down to the specific pin.

-If you're looking for a detailed tool with a lot of insight, Tailwind might be worth exploring.
+If you're looking for a detailed tool with lots of insights, Tailwind might be worth exploring.